pepsipu/OSpaint/README.md

 ## CodeDayLA is over!
 I did what I could in 24 hours.
 This project is now archived.
 To [view the slides](https://docs.google.com/presentation/d/11xOX1APMgwM_elHtk__LkVEFYYzSV4EBLGOFKmzEq4c/edit?usp=sharing) that was used during the presentation of OSpaint, click the link.

+To get an ISO, go to the releases tab on github.